sei-msd/test-terraform-reviewer/README.md

 Attach the following policies to the role:
 - `AmazonBedrockFullAccess` (or create a custom policy with minimal required permissions)
-- Custom policy for Terraform operations (EC2, VPC, S3, etc.)
+- Custom policy for Terraform operations (S3, etc.)

 ### 2. Enable Amazon Bedrock Models